- Home

 Beaches may be closed, or have a harvest advisory, for the following reasons:

-- Marine Biotoxins, such as Paralytic Shellfish Poison.
+- Marine biotoxins, such as Paralytic Shellfish Poison.

 - Pollution: Bacterial, Contamination, Oil Spills, Flooding, Wastewater Treatment Plant overflows, and Preemptive Closure Zones around Treated Wastewater Discharges.
 These include Oak Harbor, Crescent Harbor, Penn Cove and Langley.